rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _time:5m | sort by (_time) rank as position
 ```

-Note that sorting of big number of logs can be slow and can consume a lot of additional memory.
+Note that sorting a large number of logs can be slow and can consume a lot of additional memory.
-It is recommended limiting the number of logs before sorting with the following approaches:
+It is recommended to limit the number of logs before sorting with the following approaches:

 - Adding `limit N` to the end of `sort ...` pipe.
 - Reducing the selected time range with [time filter](https://docs.victoriametrics.com/victorialogs/logsql/#time-filter).